 We then look to the 1990’s when EAM software was developed.
 The EAM system looked to incorporate features of CMMS and more.
 Traditionally the EAM system included CMMS functionality as well as root cause analysis, predictive maintenance and financial costs/asset lifecycle analysis.

-As technology continually advances, there is the need for businesses to adapt while keeping up with the changing industry trends.
-Most people would ask “But Computerised Maintenance Management Systems (CMMS) and Enterprise Asset Management (EAM) software have the same purpose, so aren’t they the same thing?”.
+As technology continually advances, there is a need for businesses to adapt while keeping up with the changing industry trends.
+Most people would ask, “But Computerised Maintenance Management Systems (CMMS) and Enterprise Asset Management (EAM) software have the same purpose, so aren’t they the same thing?”.
 Not quite.